-Soft Landing interested in any cohort may apply as soon as they wish.
-The following timeline for applications for the remaining cohorts is as follows:
+Soft Landings designees interested in any cohort may apply as soon as they wish.
+Applications for the above cohorts are due by March 12, 2021.

 Please note: Prospective ESOs must have access to a proficient Spanish speaker to apply for this grant.

 Incentives for applying to host a La Idea Incubator Soft Landings cohort:

 Each participating La Idea Incubator Soft Landings recipient will receive $15,000 in funding* to cover costs associated with hosting the Central American entrepreneurs. (* - See the budget section of this proposal for complete details on how to complete your budget form as some portion of the budget is to be spent on pre-selected vendors).

 Additionally, La Idea Incubator Soft Landings recipients will have the exclusive opportunity to build relationships with high-potential Soft Landing clients - founders/CEOs from throughout Central America seeking to expand their business into the United States.
 A highly competitive vetting process will ensure high-quality candidates are selected to participate in the La Idea Soft Landings cohorts.
 Selected participant entrepreneurs from Central America will be vetted on the commercial viability of their products/services, demonstrated tangible assets (IP, inventory, equipment, etc.), market opportunities for their products/services in U.S. markets, the strength of their management teams, etc.